 I leave Pouria and Mashhad having glimpsed a very interesting side of Iranian society and having made a life-long friend.
 I drive south out of the city, embarking upon a nine-hundred kilometre journey to the modern capital, Tehran.
 Today, the contrast between Iran and the newly-independent Central Asian republics of the Former USSR, struggling to assert their identity after having unexpectedly become nation states for the first time in history, is rather clear.
 Before the Russian conquest of Central Asia in the eighteenth and nineteenth centuries however, Iran was often a far larger entity and this north-easterly region, still known today as Khorasan and my favourite part of the country, was home to successive arrivals from the interior of Asia, each of whom shaped Iranian history but would ultimately assimilate into the Persian-dominated civilisation.
 Very soon after leaving Mashhad, I am out into barren desert and I make my first stop near the village of Sang Bast, less than thirty kilometres out of Mashhad.
 Here, lying unguarded in the desert is a beautiful mausoleum of a regional official of the Ghaznavid Empire named Arslan Jadhib.

-The Ghaznavids were a Turkic dynasty who came from Ghazni in present-day Afghanistan and established an empire covering much of what is now eastern Iran, Afghanistan, Pakistan and even parts of north-eastern India, where they are widely credited with introducing Islam.
+The Ghaznavids were a Turkic dynasty who came from Ghazni in present-day Afghanistan and established an empire covering much of what is now eastern Iran, Afghanistan, Pakistan and even parts of north-western India, where they are widely credited with introducing Islam.
 The Ghaznavids would become Persianised in their culture and their architecture, where it has survived the wrath of the Mongols, is some of the earliest extant Islamic architecture in Iran.
 Jadhib’s lonely mausoleum which dates from the early eleventh century is a simple, square-based, domed structure and has a fine, free-standing brick minaret which I ascend by its narrow internal spiral staircase.
 From the top of the minaret I have an enchanting view of the khaki desert plains of Khorasan undulating towards a low, distant mountain range sweeping towards the tantalising border of Afghanistan to the south-east; a view which stirs something deep inside me.

 From Sang Bast I join Highway 44 and begin the long eastward journey, stopping at a sacred spring in a beautiful garden oasis known as Qadamgah, where pilgrims heading towards Mashhad stop in droves to collect water from a spring said to have been used by Imam Reza, then continue to the ancient city of Nishapur.
 Nishapur was once a city of great cultural importance, famed for its turquoise and pottery, but rather like the other great cities of Khorasan; Merv and Balkh, it was utterly razed by the Mongols in the thirteenth century and never recovered.
 It’s also famous worldwide as the birthplace in 1048 of Omar Khayyam, a Persian polymath renowned for his contribution to mathematics and poetry in what became known as the Islamic Golden Age.
 Khayyam and other contemporary intellectuals such as physicians Razi and Avicenna, fellow mathematician Khwarizmi and the geographer Biruni were all of Iranian origin and made a huge contribution not just to the Islamic world, but to the twelfth century Renaissance in medieval Europe.